 If you have any other concerns, please give us a call at (505) 866-2090.

-Please Note: The Taxation and Revenue Department will not be extending the deadline for taxes due on May 10th, 2020, the same goes for penalties and interest accrued after that date.
+Please Note: The Taxation and Revenue Department will not be extending the deadline for taxes that were due on May 10th, 2020, the same goes for penalties and interest accrued after that date.
 Per statute, it is mandatory that we continue to collect property taxes.

 The mission of the County Treasurer’s Office is the provision of timely, efficient and professional service to our constituents.